Rape: Against Our Will

 Feminists criticize the institutions of patriarchy especially the family and the law.
 The law, so they believe, reinforces the idea that women are a form of property.
 In laws of early patriarchal societies a raped woman was less valuable to her father and therefore he could collect a fine from the rapist as compensation for his damaged property.
 The law in Canada and in many states in the U.S. also perpetuated such notions and action, in that rape in marriage was not against the law till 1983.
 Patterns of coercive sexuality are reinforced encouraging assault by turning sexual relations into a battleground of the sexes.

-4. Biotopographic Perspective:
+4. Biotopographic Perspective: Misogyny and the Horrors of Medusa

-Rape is a multi-vocal narrative.
-In ancient Greek mythology Medusa shows us the misandric effects, caused by rape.
-Victims' narratives have traditionally been oppressed and subjugated by the patriarchal ideology.
-This rhetorical mythology of images, themes and ideas surrounding rape is configured by authority instituted and legitimized primarily in the law, family and society.
+This rhetorical mythology of patriarchal images, themes and ideas surrounding rape is configured by authority instituted and legitimized primarily in the law, family and society.
 The dominant narrative structures of patriarchy enforce the culture of rape.
 A more recent judges' court ruling in Alberta, Canada, cited "not wearing a bonnet" when attending an employment interview as a justification for rape.
 This ruling was finally overturned by the Supreme Court of Canada.
 The dissemination of rape narratives have been censored and thereby dissociated from conscious collective memory and relegated to communal screen of dreams.
 Demythologizing dominant narratives of rape can be achieved through subversion.

-Subversive narratives force the articulation of any repressed, forbidden or oppositional interpretations of collective memory.
+Subversive narratives force the articulation of any repressed, forbidden, silenced or oppositional interpretations of women's collective memory.
 Subversive narratives represent counter-memories to the meanings which produce dominant narratives.
 Subversion can be seen then not only as resistance to censorship (the control over meaning), but also as an instrument to bypass the censorship of the nightmare, trauma and damage of abuse, assault and rape.

+Sandra Gilbert and Susan Gubar Madwoman in the Attic use the metaphor of the battle of the sexes to show how women's voices have been historically silenced or at best marginalized.
 Is there anyone in your life forcing you to do things you don't want to do?
 The vividness of the dream suggests a real person in your life; next time try to see the person's face and listen more closely to his voice.
 If you want to know more, see "Woman Abuse: Sociological Perspectives" by Walter S. DeKeseredy and Ronald Hinch and "Rape of the Mind" by Joost A.M.
 Meerloo.

 Hope these thoughts are of help and provide some insight,